Velvet Buzzsaw (2019) - Review

 morf6-1024x576.jpg

-Velvet Buzzsaw's biggest strengths are: the dialogue that has nothing to do with the horror and the talent of the actors involved.
-Toni Collette, Rene Russo, John Malkovich, and several others round out the supporting cast of artists, agents, and associates who all do their best egotistical Los-Angeles-prick performance.
+Velvet Buzzsaw's biggest strength is that the dialogue has nothing to do with the horror and the talent of the actors involved.
+Toni Collette, Rene Russo, John Malkovich, and several others round out the supporting cast of artists, agents, and associates who all do their best egotistical Los Angeles-prick performance.
 The dialogue among everyone is hilarious to listen to as every person shows how pretentious and disgustingly self-absorbed everyone in that world is, making them seem very deserving of their impending deaths.
 They all have so much to say to each other in the most knowingly arrogant and vicious nature, and they all have such smug attitudes about what everyone else owes them.

 morf-1024x576.jpg